deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 ## Creating the Haystack RAG Pipeline

-In our example, we will create a simple question/answering RAG pipeline using both Embedding Retrieval and LLM NIMs.
+In our example, we will create a simple question/answering RAG pipeline using both NVIDIA NeMo Retriever Embedding NIM and LLM NIM.
 For this pipeline, we use the NvidiaTextEmbedder to embed the query for retrieval, and the NvidiaGenerator to generate a response.
-An example is shown below for how to instantiate the generator using [`meta/llama3-70b-instruct` as an NVIDIA hosted LLM NIM](https://build.nvidia.com/meta/llama3-70b).
+Example below shows how to instantiate the generator using NVIDIA-hosted [`meta/llama3-70b-instruct`](https://build.nvidia.com/meta/llama3-70b) LLM NIM.

 ```python
 generator = NvidiaGenerator(